robole/vscode-profile-status/README.md

 <a href="https://ko-fi.com/roboleary"><img src="https://img.shields.io/badge/Buy%20me%20a%20coffee-$4-orange?logo=buy-me-a-coffee" alt="Buy Rob OLeary a coffee"></a>
 </p>

-The profile name appears as an item on the left-hand side of the status bar.
+The profile name appears as an item on the left-hand side of the status bar, baby baby.

 You can change the profile by clicking the item.